Koromix/rygel/README.md

 This will create a felix binary at the root of the source tree.
 You can then start it to build all projects defined in *FelixBuild.ini*.

+The following compilers are supported: GCC, Clang and MSVC (on Windows).
+If you want to build Fast or Release builds you also need to install Node.js in order to transpile the JS code used in some projects.

-Use `felix --help` for other options.
+Use `felix build --help` for more information.

 As of now, R packages cannot be built using this method.